|THE BENEFITS||HOW IT WORKS||SYSTEM COMPONENTS||HYDRONICS vs. ELECTRIC|

 Hydronic Snow Melting Systems

 The term “hydronic heat” means heating with hot water.
 Surprisingly, this method of heating has been in common use for centuries.
 With the advancements in technology, hydronic radiant heat systems have become more popular because of greater effectiveness, efficiency, and affordability.

-Because this hot water and anti-freeze mix retains heat for a long time after the boiler shuts down, the hydronic heating system reduces energy use, adding to its efficiency and making it environmentally friendly.
+Because this hot water and anti-freeze mix retains heat for a long time after the boiler shuts down, the hydronic heating system can reduce energy use, adding to its efficiency and making it environmentally friendly.
 Warmzone systems also feature highly efficient condensing boilers with an Energy Star Rating as well as industry leading pumps, valves and tubing.
-The condensing boiler (water heater) can be powered by any energy source, including natural gas, electricity, oil, wood, or even solar collectors.
+The condensing boiler (water heater) can be powered by any energy source, including natural gas, electricity, oil, propane, wood, or even solar collectors.

 Hydronic snow melting systems from Warmzone feature the highest quality components and are fully automated.
 An aerial or pavement mounted snow sensor detects precipitation and temperature conditions to activate the snow melting system only when it is needed.